Dennis Hastert: U.S. House of Representatives

 On the eve of his elevation to Speaker, Hastert was described as "deeply conservative at heart" by the Associated Press.
 The AP reported: "He is an evangelical Christian who opposes abortion and advocates lower taxes, a balanced-budget amendment to the Constitution and the death penalty.
 He spearheaded the GOP's fight against using sampling techniques to take the next census.
-Such groups as the National Right to Life Committee, the Christian Coalition, the Chamber of Commerce and the National Rifle Association all gave his voting record perfect scores of 100.
+Such groups as the National Right to Life Committee, the Christian Coalition, the Chamber of Commerce and the NRA Political Victory Fund all gave his voting record perfect scores of 100.
 The American Conservative Union gave him an 88.
 Meanwhile, the liberal Americans for Democratic Action, the American Civil Liberties Union and labor organizations such as the AFL–CIO and the Teamsters each gave Hastert zero points.
 The League of Conservation Voters rated him a 13."

 Hastert criticized the Clinton administration's plans to conduct the 2000 Census using sampling techniques.
 Hastert was a supporter of the North American Free Trade Agreement (NAFTA), and in 1993 voted to approve the trade pact.
 He was a gun rights supporter who voted against the Brady Handgun Violence Prevention Act and Federal Assault Weapons Ban.

-Hastert was the "House Republicans' leader on anti-narcotics efforts" and was a strong supporter of the War on Drugs.
+Hastert was the "House Republicans' leader on anti-narcotics efforts" and was a strong supporter of the war on drugs.
 In this role, he campaigned to bar needle-exchange programs from receiving federal funds, and criticized the Clinton administration for what he believed was insufficient funding for drug interdiction efforts.

 In redistricting following the 2000 census, Hastert brokered a deal with Democratic Representative William Lipinski, also from Illinois, that "protected the reelection prospects of almost every Illinois incumbent."
 The deal easily passed the divided Illinois Legislature.